 - a.
-Completion of a consolidated database for managing all certified operator information.
+Development of a consolidated database for managing all certified operator information.
 The database will house information on both drinking water and wastewater operators and will facilitate automated document generation and archiving procedures. - b.
 Development of "on demand" examinations.
-Operators frequently inquire about the possibility of taking an examination outside the times of the program's published schedule.
-An on-site computer lab is operational, and has been utilized for exam administration. - c.
-Enhancements to the electronic payment system will include multiple payment options (i.e., more than one invoice paid at a time) and electronic uploading of payment data to the operator database.

-d.
-Conversion of all program applications and forms to online, fillable documents and to potentially allow for electronic submittal.
-Additionally, all documents are being evaluated for consistency across programs (drinking water and wastewater) and will be consolidated where appropriate.
+Operators frequently inquire about the possibility of taking an examination outside the times of the Program's published quarterly schedule. - c.
+Enhancements to the electronic payment system, including multiple payment options (i.e., more than one invoice paid at a time) and electronic uploading of payment data to the operator database. - d.
+Conversion of all Program applications and forms to online, fillable documents and, long term, electronic submittal of forms.
+Additionally, all documents are being evaluated for consistency across Programs (drinking water and wastewater) and will be consolidated where appropriate.

-The improvements listed above will increase the efficiency of efforts required by staff as well as benefit the State's operators.
+The improvements listed above will increase the efficiency of Program staff, benefit the State's operators, and ultimately improve the Program's ability to protect the public health and to conserve and protect the water resources of North Carolina.